Mary Lee - MY PROVEN SYSTEM FOR SELLING HOMES FAST FOR TOP DOLLAR

 CHAPTER 1 Introduction

 The largest investment most people make is their home.
 That makes selling a home — whether it’s a single-family residence or condominium — the single largest, most complex transaction a person will ever undertake.
 It involves new terms and concepts, financial acumen, and larger figures than normally dealt with.
 There are also many emotions at play that can affect good judgment.
 Many sellers think, Surely, my home where I raised my children and made so many memories is worth more than the bricks and mortar it contains.
 Real estate transactions involve dozens of decisions and a substantial investment in homeowners’ time, energy, and money, and emotions can often lead to problems in a sales price negotiation.
 The home seller’s objective is to find that home shopper who cannot resist buying your house at the highest price.
-To do this, you need to offer potential buyers a striking home sales presentation that outshines other homes on the market.
-It requires making a compelling first impression, creating for the buyers an instant feeling that they are traveling up the front walkway of their new home for the first time, not visiting someone else’s.
+To do this, you need to offer potential buyers a compelling home presentation and value that outshines other homes on the market.
+It requires making a captivating first impression, creating for the buyers an instant feeling that they are traveling up the front walkway of their new home for the first time, not visiting someone else’s.
 It’s about falling in love at first sight, from the curb, in those initial seconds.
 Most sellers do not venture alone into selling their home.
 They find it better to have an experienced real estate professional with whom they are comfortable.
 This book was written to provide some of that comfort before you start the very important job of hiring the right agent to sell your home.

 2